armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-18.md

 ---

+### Changes

-Adds logs for debugging the grpc keepalive routine.
+* More logs were added to the grpc keepalive logic in order to troubleshoot problems with the keepalive.